Local Augmentation for Graph Neural Networks: Experiments

 \subsection{Robustness to Missing Information}

-In this section, we conduct experiments to verify that our proposed framework can robustify downstream tasks against missing information in the feature attributes.
+In this section, we conduct experiments to verify that our proposed framework is robust against missing information in the feature attributes.
 Specifically, we mask a certain percentage of the attributes of each feature vector and use the same pipeline to do augmentation for the masked feature matrix.
-As shown in Table~\ref{recover study results}, one can see that as the mask ratio increases, the gap of the performance between the GCN and LA-GCN enlarges in most cases in Cora and Citeseer, which corroborates our insight discussed in Section \ref{discussion}.
-Since there exists large redundancy in the features of the Pubmed dataset, the performance of GCN and LA-GCN decrease little as the mask ratio increases.
-And so the gap of the performance between the GCN and LA-GCN does not enlarge in the Pubmed dataset.
+As shown in Table~\ref{tab:missing}, we can see that as the mask ratio increases, the gap of the performance between the GCN and LA-GCN enlarges in most cases in Citeseer, which corroborates our insight that our local augmentation can complement the contextual information of the local neighborhood.